Rowl1ng/Structure-Aware-VR-Sketch-Shape-Retrieval/README.md

 # Structure-Aware 3D VR Sketch to 3D Shape Retrieval

-This repository contains the Pytorch implementation of the paper: Structure-Aware 3D VR Sketch to 3D Shape Retrieval, 3DV 2022.
+This repository contains the Pytorch implementation of the paper: Structure-Aware 3D VR Sketch to 3D Shape Retrieval, 3DV 2022. ([Arxiv link](https://arxiv.org/abs/2209.09043))

 Code and dataset will be available soon!